TIBCOSoftware/snappydata/docs/howto/load_data_from_external_data_stores.md

 ```

 ## Example - Loading from Hive
-As SnappyData manages the catalog at all times and it is not possible to configure an external Hive catalog service like in Spark when using a SnappySession.
+As TIBCO ComputeDB manages the catalog at all times and it is not possible to configure an external Hive catalog service like in Spark when using a Snappy session.
 But, it is still possible to access Hive using the native SparkSession (with **enableHiveSupport** set to **true**).
-Here is an example using the SparkSession(spark object below) to access a Hive table as a DataFrame, then converted to an RDD so it can be passed to a SnappySession to store it in a SnappyData Table.
+Here is an example using the SparkSession(spark object below) to access a Hive table as a DataFrame, then converted to an RDD so it can be passed to a Snappy session to store it in a TIBCO ComputeDB Table.

 ```pre
 val ds = spark.table("hiveTable")